villekf/OMEGA-doc/docs/source/installation.rst

 In Python, add ``/path/to/OMEGA/source/Python`` to PYTHONPATH.

 To build all the necessary mex-files, simply run ``install_mex``.

+The below compilation is not required if you only use custom reconstruction in Python.

 In Python, navigate to ``/path/to/OMEGA/source/Python`` in terminal and run ``python compile.py`` to compile the library files.
 If ArrayFire was not installed in ``opt`` add the path with ``python compile.py -A /path/to/arrayfire``.